tuckerconnelly/principles/readme.md

  * "Just because you can do something, doesn't mean you should." ~ JL, responding to a ~200 line Postgres query.
  * The maximum size of redis values is 512MB.
 So, cache metrics in redis.
 Cache rows in postgres.
  * When dealing with dates, always check timezones.
+ * Keep migrations small, to get better error messages, so they execute more quickly, and so you have a better idea of progress when making many changes.
+ * Always create indicies on foreign keys.
+ * Always create on delete (usually cascade) + on update triggers.

 ## DevOps